 If you’re visiting Streeterville, these are your must-dos.
 And if you live in Streeterville but haven’t checked these out, what are you waiting for?
 Set aside a weekend to play tourist in your own neighborhood.

 Chicago’s Navy Pier is the most visited attraction in Chicago for a reason – it’s packed with so much to do that you can easily spend a whole day wandering the attractions.
-Especially perfect for families, be sure to explore the Children’s Museum, Crystal Gardens and merry-go-round.
+Especially perfect for families, be sure to explore the Children’s Museum, Centennial Wheel and merry-go-round.

 Wanting a quick version of the pier experience?
 Walk the length for an incredible people-watching session, then ride the nearly 200-foot tall Ferris wheel.
 The night-time view is especially breathtaking!